 - Actively state and enforce a clear, consistent message for all teens that there will be NO UNDERAGE USE of alcohol in your home.

-- We point you to some wonderful online resources about how to go about the conversation on our Talk!
-They hear you! page.
+- We point you to some wonderful online resources about how to go about the conversation on our Be Sure It's Not Happening in Your Home! page.

 Other steps you can take: